News Part of the AUTHREX Application Set: one Kernel architecture, six application profiles

 Intelligence and defense organizations get an authority layer that is compatible with the Five Eyes guidance on agentic AI, expressed as an enforceable decision (execute / handoff / abort) rather than a policy aspiration.

-Autonomous cyber-defense is a stated U.S. priority, and the AIxCC result made the authority question urgent and concrete.
+Autonomous cyber-defense is a stated U.S. priority, and the AIxCC result made the authority question urgent and concrete:

 It answers a question AIxCC opened